Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Prompt Template for Test Administration

-The prompt template used in this study for administering all surveys can be found in Figure~\ref{fig:prompt-template}.
-It contains the test instruction with additional high-constraint level instructions~\cite{wang_my_2024}, the test item, the corresponding answer options (either in the original order or in the reversed order) and the final sentence with the two possible end-of-sentence variants ("Your answer:" or "Your answer?").
+The prompt template used in this study for administering all psychometric tests can be found in Figure~\ref{fig:prompt-template}.
+It contains the test instruction with additional high-constraint level instructions as introduced by \citet{wang_my_2024}, the test item, the corresponding answer options (either in the original order or in the reversed order) and the final sentence with the two possible end-of-sentence variants ("Your answer:" or "Your answer?").